Oregon Total Loss, Getting Your Real Market Value.

 We don’t just write a Total Loss Fair Market Value appraisal like some companies.
-Ken Nix will also negotiate with your insurance company’s appraiser to get a fair value for your totaled vehicle.
-This is included in the price of your appraisal, you won’t be upsold later on like some companies.
+Ken Nix will also negotiate with your insurance company’s appraiser under your policy’s appraisal clause to get a fair value for your totaled vehicle.
+This is included in the price of your appraisal, you won’t be upsold later for additional negotiation services like some companies.
 Ken has over 38 years of negotiation experience.
-Licensed Auto Appraiser in Oregon (see my ODOT authorization to appraise cars on this page).
+Ken is a Licensed Auto Appraiser in Oregon (see his ODOT authorization to appraise cars on this page).

-There are two different types of Total Loss.
-Financial and Structural.
+There are two different types of Total Loss situations, Financial and Structural.
 Your vehicle can be declared a total loss due to either of these Criteria.

 Financial Total Loss.